How to Use VLOOKUP Function in Excel (8 Suitable Examples)

 Finding Out the Holder of Maximum Value from a Data Set Using VLOOKUP

-• See, we have found the Employee with the maximum ID, Angela Mills with an ID of 372.
+• We have found the Employee with the highest ID, Angela Mills with an ID of 372.

 • MAX(B5:B21) returns the maximum value between B4 to B20 (Employee IDs).
 In this case, it is 372.
 So the formula becomes: VLOOKUP(372,B5:D21,2,0)